 We have a history of incurring operating losses.
-Our net loss for the three months ended March 31, 2022 was \$94.8 million, and our net income for the three months ended March 31, 2021 was \$1,874.3 million, which was due to the sale of our oncology business to Servier on March 31, 2021.
-As of March 31, 2022, we had an accumulated deficit of \$333.5 million.
-Prior to the sale of our oncology business to Servier, we had generated only modest revenue from sales of TIBSOVO® and, prior to our sale to Royalty Pharma of our royalty rights to IDHIFA®, from royalties on sales of IDHIFA®.
-We have only recently obtained marketing approval and have begun to commercialize PYRUKYND® for the treatment of hemolytic anemia in adults with pyruvate kinase (PK) deficiency in the United States.
-PYRUKYND® is the first product we have received marketing approval for following the sale of our oncology business, including approved products TIBSOVO® and IDHIFA®, to Servier in March 2021.
-We have neither obtained marketing approval for PYRUKYND® in any other indications or for any indication outside of the United States nor have we obtained marketing approval for any of our other product candidates, all of which are in preclinical or clinical development stages.
-In June 2021, we submitted a MAA for PYRUKYND® in adults with PK deficiency to the EMA.
+Our net loss for the three months ended March 31, 2023 and 2022 were \$81.0 million and \$94.8 million, respectively.
+As of March 31, 2023, we had an accumulated deficit of \$551.6 million.
+Prior to the sale of our oncology business to Servier in March 2021, we had generated only modest revenue from sales of TIBSOVO® and, prior to our sale to Royalty Pharma of our royalty rights to IDHIFA®, from royalties on sales of IDHIFA®.
+Following receipt of marketing approval in February 2022, we have begun to commercialize PYRUKYND® for the treatment of hemolytic anemia in adults with PK deficiency in the United States, and we are currently providing access to PYRUKYND® free of charge for eligible patients in the EU and Great Britain through a global managed access program.
+PYRUKYND® is the first product we have received marketing approval for following the sale of our oncology business.
+We have neither obtained marketing approval for PYRUKYND® in any other indications nor have we obtained marketing approval for any of our other product candidates, all of which are in preclinical or clinical development stages.

-Prior to the sale of our oncology business to Servier, we financed our operations primarily through public offerings of our common stock and our collaboration agreements with Celgene and have devoted substantially all of our efforts to research and development.
-Following the sale of our oncology business to Servier on March 31, 2021, we have financed and expect to finance our operations primarily through cash on hand, royalty payments from Servier with respect to U.S. net sales of TIBSOVO®, a potential milestone payment from Servier if vorasidenib is approved by the FDA, potential sales of PYRUKYND® and, potentially, collaborations, strategic alliances, licensing arrangements and other nondilutive strategic transactions.
+Following the sale of our oncology business, we have financed and expect to continue to finance our operations primarily through cash on hand, royalty payments from Servier with respect to U.S. net sales of TIBSOVO® prior to the sale of these royalty rights to Sagard, proceeds from the sale of our rights to the royalty on U.S. net sales of TIBSOVO® to Sagard, a potential milestone payment and royalties from Servier if vorasidenib is approved by the FDA, the actual and potential future sales of PYRUKYND® and, potentially, collaborations, strategic alliances, licensing arrangements and other nondilutive strategic transactions.
 We expect to continue to incur significant expenses and net losses until such time as we are able to report profitable results.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that we will incur significant expenses if and as we:

-- commercially launch PYRUKYND® for the treatment of hemolytic anemia in adults with PK deficiency in the United States; - continue to establish and maintain a sales, marketing and distribution infrastructure to commercialize PYRUKYND® and other product candidates for which we may obtain marketing approval; - initiate and continue clinical trials for our products and product candidates, including PYRUKYND® in other indications; continue our research and preclinical development of our product candidates and seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials; - require the manufacture of larger quantities of product candidates for clinical development and commercialization; - maintain, expand and protect our intellectual property portfolio; - add additional personnel to support our product research and development and planned future commercialization efforts and our operations; - add equipment and physical infrastructure to support our research and development; and - acquire or in-license other medicines and technologies.
+- commercially launch PYRUKYND® for approved indications in approved jurisdictions; - continue to establish and maintain a sales, marketing and distribution infrastructure to commercialize PYRUKYND® and other product candidates for which we may obtain marketing approval; - initiate and continue clinical trials for our products and product candidates, including PYRUKYND® in other indications; - continue our research and preclinical development of our product candidates and seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials; - require the manufacture of larger quantities of product candidates for clinical development and commercialization; - maintain, expand and protect our intellectual property portfolio; - add additional personnel to support our product research and development and planned future commercialization efforts and our operations;

+- add equipment and physical infrastructure to support our research and development; and - acquire or in-license other product candidates, medicines and technologies.